How hard is a master’s compared to a bachelor’s degree?

 So, is a master’s degree better than a bachelor’s degree?
 It depends what you intend to use it for.

 A master’s degree workload is similar to a bachelor’s degree in many ways.
-Both require focus and determination, but a master’s ultimately encompasses the necessary skills many professionals need to grow, especially in the uncertain times the pandemic has created.
+Both require focus and determination, but a master’s ultimately encompasses the necessary skills many professionals need to grow, especially in uncertain times.

 A bachelor’s degree is no more or less challenging than a master’s; it is simply a different area of study focus.
 Both are platforms for networking and professional growth with real-world teaching.